 A great way to get involved in the bartending world is to start off as a barback.
-As we mentioned in a previous post, sometimes you need experience to get the job you desire in the bartending industry.
+As we mentioned in a previous post on bartending schools, sometimes you need experience to get the job you desire in the bartending industry.
 But even if you are not trying to work your way up to a bartending or management position, excelling as a barback is worthy endeavor.

 Below are 8 helpful tips on how to be a better barback – and to set yourself apart from the pack: